 8. DevSecOps

-Companies see data security as a major challenge in cloud computing, making them hesitant to use the service.
+Companies see data security as a significant challenge in cloud computing, making them hesitant to use the service.
 That’s where DevSecOps comes in.
 DevSecOps is the process of thinking of infrastructure security from the start.
 It works on automating core security tasks by embedding security controls and processes into its workflow.

 Since cloud platforms are complex, it is critical to ensure that the platform has a fast and safe communication environment.
 With a service mesh, users have a dedicated layer for service-to-service communication, making their cloud platform highly dynamic and secure.